17 Popular Wedding Unity Ceremony Ideas and What They Symbolize

 Wedding ceremony time capsule

 This is a newer wedding ceremony ritual, but we love the romantic notion behind it.
 Before the wedding, you and your spouse write love letters to each other and then seal or lock them inside a box during the ceremony.
 Traditionally, the letters are accompanied by a bottle of your favorite wine or champagne—and any other mementos you want to save as a keepsake.
-You'll eventually open the box at a later date, such as an anniversary or life milestone.
+You'll eventually open the wine box or time capsule at a later date, such as an anniversary or life milestone.

-Wine unity ceremony
+Bottle of wine unity ceremony

 Wine has been a symbol of life and prosperity for centuries.
 There are several variations of using wine during a wedding, especially at religious ceremonies, but a common option is to have two small carafes of wine, one white and one red.
 After exchanging rings, the couple pours the wines into a third carafe, creating a blend.
 They each take a sip of the mixed wine to represent their individual lives becoming one.